mrkamin/Test-practice/README.md

 ### Prerequisites

-- Use `git clone git@github.com:mrkamin/ToDoList.git` to clone the repository using the HTTPS link into your local machine
+- Use `git@github.com:mrkamin/Test-practice.git` to clone the repository using the HTTPS link into your local machine

 ### Setup